sebleedelisle/Liberation-Gitbook/graphics-and-the-canvas-system/canvas-target-areas.md

 * **FIT TO AREA** - shrinks down content to completely fit inside the canvas target area, while maintaining aspect ratio.
 (This is the default setting)
 * **FILL AREA** - stretches content to fill the canvas target area, while maintaining aspect ratio.
 Content may be cut off the edges.&#x20;
-* **STRETCH TO FIT** - stretches content to fill the entire canvas target area, ingoring aspect ratio.
+* **STRETCH TO FIT** - stretches content to fill the entire canvas target area, ignoring aspect ratio.

 ###